+The committee shall be comprised as follows:

+For the Union For the Company Cayley Dobie Lara Graham

+Cynthia Hendrix
-(b) The committee shall meet on a regular basis and on Company time and shall make recommendations to include but not be limited to air quality, ergonomics, lighting, EMRs and other related concerns.

-(c) The committee will meet during Company time as mutually agreed upon and report within 90 days.
-Any recommendations emanating from the committee will be implemented within 60 days, if possible.

-(d) Designated First Aid Attendants who are required to have a Level I certificate and act as First Aid Attendant will receive a premium of \$25 per week.
+- (b) The committee shall meet on a regular basis and on Company time and shall make recommendations to include but not be limited to air quality, ergonomics, lighting, EMRs and other related concerns. - (c) The committee will meet during Company time as mutually agreed upon and report within ninety (90) days.
+Any recommendations emanating from the committee will be implemented within sixty (60) days, if possible. - (d) Designated First Aid Attendants who are required to have a Level I certificate and act as First Aid Attendant will receive a premium of twenty five dollars (\$25) per week.